cdapio/cdap/docs/developer-guide/source/operations.rst

    :width: 200px

 As with other CDAP Console realtime graphs, you specify the sampling rate through a pop-down menu in the upper-right.
-You can *Pause* the sampling to prevent excessive load on the DAP.
+You can *Pause* the sampling to prevent excessive load on the CDAP.

 If you move your mouse over the graph, you will get detailed information about the statistics presented: